smarty/changelog/cloud/us-street-api.md

 BUG FIXES:

+## 5.0.6 - 2021-07-13

+In this major version release, new features are exposed via new `match` options (see [documentation](https://www.smartystreets.com/docs/cloud/us-street-api#input-fields)).
+The input/output contracts for existing features are preserved.

+CHANGES:

+- Release enhanced match mode and non-postal address features for cloud environments.

+## 4.8.7 - 2021-05-14

+BUG FIXES:

-- Fixed segfault on certain startup error messages.
+- Fixed segfault for certain startup error messages on local install.

 ## 4.8.6 - 2021-04-26